 Baby bottle tooth decay is caused by frequent and long-term exposure of a child’s teeth to liquids containing sugars.
 Among these liquids are milk, formula, fruit juice, sodas, and other sweetened drinks.
 This is especially prevalent before bedtime or nap-time.
 You should not use the feeding bottle as a pacifier.
-Dr. Postol recommends that if you must give your baby a bottle at bedtime or nap-time, do not let them fall asleep with it still in their mouth.
+Dr. Kevin F. Postol recommends that if you must give your baby a bottle at bedtime or nap-time, do not let them fall asleep with it still in their mouth.
 You should also not give a baby a pacifier that has been dipped in honey or sugar.

 Mouth care should begin at birth.
 After each feeding, gently wipe your baby’s gums with a soft, damp washcloth or gauze pad.

 Boy, can they be cranky!
 The discomfort your baby feels when teeth start coming into the mouth can cause irritations.
 You can ease some of the discomfort with a clean finger or a wet gauze pad.
 A cool teething ring can also help to soothe your baby’s tender gums.
 When the teeth first appear, begin using a children’s soft-bristle toothbrush or small wet gauze to clean their mouth on a daily basis.
 Cleaning your baby’s teeth after each meal instills good habits early in life.

 Teeth begin forming in your baby even before birth.
 All 20 primary (baby) teeth are present in the jawbones at birth.
 The two lower front teeth are the first to erupt somewhere between 6-9 months after birth.
 Do not be concerned if your baby is a little late.
 By age 3, all 20 baby teeth should be present.